-We estimate our current cash of \$2.4 million at March 31, 2024 is not sufficient to fund operating expenses and capital requirements for at least the next 12 months.
-The Company will need to raise additional capital within the next three to five months to remain a going concern and to further advance clinical development and to commercially develop its product candidates.
-Currently, the planned research and development activities include a potential submission of an investigational new drug application to formally access IMC-2 as a treatment for the symptoms associated with Long-COVID; continued salaries and benefits; and continued funding of the grant to the BHC for ongoing execution of their double-blinded, placebo controlled investigator-sponsored study of Long-COVID with the combination of valacyclovir and celecoxib which is expected to read out later this year.
+We estimate our current cash of \$3.0 million at June 30, 2024 is not sufficient to fund operating expenses and capital requirements for at least the next 12 months.
+The Company will need to raise additional capital within the next six months to remain a going concern and to further advance clinical development and to commercially develop its product candidates.
+Currently, the research and development activities for the remainder of this fiscal year include the continued funding of the grant to BHC for the completion of their double-blinded, placebo controlled investigator-sponsored study of LC with the combination of valacyclovir and celecoxib; continued prototype development of IMC-2 to be used for a proposed Phase 2 LC study; and continued salaries and benefits.

-We plan to raise additional capital to complete clinical development of our product candidates.
+We plan to raise additional capital to continue clinical development of our product candidates.
 We will need to finance our cash needs through public or private equity offerings, debt financings, collaboration and licensing arrangements or other financing alternatives.
-To the extent that we raise additional funds by issuing equity securities, our shareholders will experience dilution.
+If we raise additional funds by issuing equity securities, our shareholders will experience dilution.
 We can give no assurances that we will be able to secure such additional sources of funds to support our operations, or, if such funds are available to us, that such additional financing will be sufficient to meet our needs.
 As a result, substantial doubt exists regarding our ability to continue as a going concern 12 months from the filing of this report on Form 10-Q. Failure to secure the necessary financing in a timely manner and on favorable terms could have a material adverse effect on the Company's strategy and value and could require the delay of product development and clinical trial plans.